Team4682CyBears/ChargedUp2023/camp/challanges.md

 ## Build an Example Project Capable of Meeting the Expected Outcome

 1. Create a New WPILib Project
-    a. by using one of the WPILib 'command' based examples
+    a. by using one of the WPILib 'command' based examples<br>
        i.
-Select Command Example
+Select Command Example<br>
        ii.
-Motor Control with Encoder
+Motor Control with Encoder<br>
-    b. select project directory - e.g., %root%/camp/username
+    b. select project directory - e.g., %root%/camp/username<br>
     c.
-Name your project with something that reflects the expected outcome
+Name your project with something that reflects the expected outcome<br>
     d.
-Team Number - 4682
+Team Number - 4682<br>
     e.
-Click Generate Project
+Click Generate Project<br>
 2. Import External Packages
 3. Research expected APIs that will be needed
 4. Add appropriate command classes